lorniu/mpvi/README-en.md

 Thanks to open source software like MPV/FFMPEG/EMACS, you make the world more wonderful.

-Finally, thanks to all the platforms and authors who contributed great videos, you guys make me happier and stronger. :)
+Finally, thanks to all the platforms and authors who contributed great videos, you guys make me happier and more powerful. :)